ABS TRIAL OF PROTARI

 PERTURBATION TO PROTECT CONFIDENTIALITY

 To minimise the risk of identifying individuals in aggregate statistics, all outputs derived through Protari are perturbed.
 Perturbation, or the random adjustment of the data, is considered to be the most satisfactory technique for avoiding the release of identifiable data while maximising the range of information that can be released.
 Perturbation may change the true cell value by either increasing or decreasing the value by a small amount.
+Within this context, although cells may appear to contain none, or all, of the relevant population, this is not necessarily a reflection of the true value of the cell.
 These adjustments result in introduced random errors, but with almost no bias.
 The information value of the table as a whole is retained.
 Further information on perturbation can be found in the 'Managing the Risk of Disclosure: Treating Aggregate Data' section of ABS Confidentiality Series, Aug 2017 (cat. no. 1160.0).

 AVAILABLE DATA IN PROTARI